Catherine Parr: Lady Latimer (1534–1543)

-Annulment of Catherine of Aragon's marriage
+Pilgrimage of Grace and later

-Latimer was a supporter of the Catholic Church and had opposed the king's first annulment, his subsequent marriage to Anne Boleyn, and the religious consequences.
+Latimer was a supporter of the Catholic Church and had opposed the King's first annulment, his subsequent marriage to Anne Boleyn, and the religious consequences.
 In October 1536, during the Lincolnshire Rising, Catholic rebels appeared before the Latimers' home, threatening violence if Latimer did not join their efforts to reinstate the links between England and Rome.
 Catherine watched as her husband was dragged away.
 Between October 1536 and April 1537, Catherine lived alone in fear with her step-children, struggling to survive.
 It is probable that, in these uncertain times, Catherine's strong reaction against the rebellion strengthened her adherence to the reformed Church of England.
 In January 1537, during the uprising known as the Pilgrimage of Grace, Catherine and her step-children were held hostage at Snape Castle in North Yorkshire.
 The rebels ransacked the house and sent word to Lord Latimer, who was returning from London, that if he did not return immediately they would kill his family.
 When Latimer returned to the castle, he managed to talk the rebels into releasing his family and leaving, but the aftermath was taxing on the whole family.

-The king and Thomas Cromwell heard conflicting reports as to whether Latimer was a prisoner or a conspirator.
+The King and Thomas Cromwell heard conflicting reports as to whether Latimer was a prisoner or a conspirator.
 As a conspirator, he could be found guilty of treason, forfeiting his estates and leaving Catherine and her step-children penniless.
-The king himself wrote to Thomas Howard, 3rd Duke of Norfolk, pressing him to make sure Latimer would "condemn that villain [Robert] Aske and submit to our clemency".
+The King himself wrote to Thomas Howard, 3rd Duke of Norfolk, pressing him to make sure Latimer would "condemn that villain [Robert] Aske and submit to our clemency".
 Latimer complied.
 It is likely that Catherine's brother William Parr and her uncle, William Parr, 1st Baron Parr of Horton, who both fought against the rebellion, intervened to save Latimer's life.